 The personal protective equipment for the agricultural worker presents important challenges in order to effectively have the protective effect.
 The main issue lies on assuring its use: the worker has to wear the PPE, he/she needs to be willing to dress a different outfit, put on a cap and a hood, a beaver or goggles.
 That individual willingness is crucial due to the difficulty of supervising the field activities.
-In 2004, a research1 was published, which studied the Brazilian agricultural workers' behaviors towards the personal protective equipment.
+In 2004, a research was published, which studied the Brazilian agricultural workers' behaviors towards the personal protective equipment.
 When questioned about the use, almost 90% of the workers simply answered that they did not use it.
 The main reasons indicated for that attitude included 'it is uncomfortable' (22%), 'it is hot' (18%) and 'it makes the work difficult" (16%).

 In the urban zones, the workers are concentrated in productive units where there is supervision by the hierarchical structure, with direct and immediate relation among those who mustly use the personal protective equipment and the ones responsible for assuring its use.
-In the field, differently, the workers perform their duties far from supervision of any hierarchical chief.
-That condition ends up contributing for the possibility of the worker not using the PPE or using it wrongly.
+In and natural consequence of the concern of adding comfort and safety to its products, the culture of innovation was also born."